 Discuss the reliability of the various radiographic modalities in the evaluation of perforated viscus.

 Describe the treatment for perforated viscus.

 Perforated hollow viscus is a life-threatening cause of abdominal pain and carries a mortality of 30-50%.
 This diagnosis is first suspected on through a careful history, a thorough examination, attention to abnormal vital signs, and a broad differential diagnosis in ill patients with abdominal pain.
 Rapid treatment, resuscitation and surgical consultation should be initiated when the diagnosis is suspected.

 It is essential to consider other life-threatening causes of abdominal pain when evaluating patients who are ill appearing with an acute abdomen.
 Early presentation of many of the causes of acute abdomen can be similar and difficult to distinguish.
 Do not exclude the possibility of abdominal aortic aneurysm, gastrointestinal bleeding, pancreatitis, bowel obstruction, volvulus in any form, mesenteric ischemia, incarcerated/strangulated hernia or intra-abdominal infection.
 It is also important to consider pelvic sources in female patients, namely gynecological infections and ruptured ectopic pregnancy.
 Perforated viscus can result from many processes (see list below).

 Foreign body perforation

 Tumor lysis syndrome

 Initial Actions and Primary Survey

-Cardiac monitoring, continuous pulse ox, large bore IV access
+Cardiac monitoring, continuous pulse oximetry, large bore IV access